typography-interaction-2526/typography-interaction-2526.github.io/content/topic/grid/index.md

 ### `justify-items`

-Also [like *flex*](/topic/flexbox/#justify-content) (there’s a pattern here), we can position items within the tracks—but now we have control over both axes and the overall placement.
+Also [like flex](/topic/flexbox/#justify-content) (there’s a pattern here), we can position items within the tracks—but now we have control over both axes and the overall placement.
 To start, `justify-items` positions all the *grid items* along their row axis.

-The terminology here is always a bit confusing, but think of it this way—in *grid*, the main axis is *always* the horizontal row.
+The terminology here is always a bit confusing, but think of it this way—in grid, the main axis is *always* the horizontal row.
 So *justify* always means left/right, and *align* always means top/bottom.
 Easier to remember than flex!
 No flipping axes:

 <figure
 	@source="grid-justify-items/preview/?active=style.css"